 To further explore why you should color grade and the art behind it, we also recommend this video by DSLRguide:

 Is Color Grading Necessary?

-	The next question for the difference between color correction vs. color grading is how necessary it becomes.
+The next question about the difference between color correction vs. color grading is how necessary it becomes.